kubazuch/CCalculator/README.md

 # CCalculator
 Basic calculator written in C that is able to handle Big Integers in arbirtrary (2-16) base.
-It was written as a final project for the Programming 1 course (winter semester, 2021/22) at the MiNI WUT faculty.
+It was written as a final project for the Programming 1 course (1st semester, 2021/22) at the MiNI WUT faculty.

 ## Usage
 ```